 Duration of the school and contribution of each team member

 A CIMPA School generally lasts two weeks with about ten days of mathematical activities.
-In general, a school day should not contain more that 6 hours of scientific activities and a break of at least one day should be planned after 5 or 6 days of work.
-Each non-local speaker or instructor should provide a minimum of 4 hours of scientific activities.
+Any school with less than 9 days of activities will not be accepted.
+In general, a school day shall not contain more that 6 hours of scientific activities and a break of at least one day should be planned after 5 or 6 days of work.
+Each speaker or instructor should provide a minimum of 6 hours of scientific activities.

-The scientific and organizing committees as well as the list of lecturers must comprise at least 30% women and at least 30% men.
+The organizing committee as well as the list of lecturers must comprise at least 30% women and at least 30% men.
 If this criterion cannot be met in exceptional cases, it is imperative that you justify the reasons in the form.

-At least 2/3 of the CIMPA financial support needs to be used for travel and/or living expenses of CIMPA participants, i.e., young participants from developing countries outside the host country.
+At least 1/2 of the CIMPA financial support needs to be used for travel and/or living expenses of participants from developing countries outside the host country.
 If other sources exist for this purpose, it will be possible to allocate this support differently (after discussion with your scientific officer).